Agriculture in the United Kingdom: Nitrogen fixers

+Nitrate Vulnerable Zones (NVZ)

-Nitrogen from soil gets into the water, and can be hazardous to human health.
-EC Directive 80/778/EEC and 91/676/EEC both mention a ceiling acceptable level of nitrates of 50 mg/litre, which is also the level recommended by the World Health Organization.
-In several places in Britain, particularly in the midlands and the south-east, nitrate concentrations occasionally exceed this level and the government has brought in regulations to control nitrate levels in the water.
+Where nitrogen from soil gets into the water, it can be hazardous to human health.
+EC Directive 80/778/EEC and 91/676/EEC both state a ceiling acceptable level of nitrates of 50 mg/litre, which is also the level recommended by the World Health Organization.
+In several places in Britain, particularly in the Midlands and the South East, nitrate concentrations occasionally exceed this level and the government has brought in regulations to control nitrate levels in the water.
 The regulations governing designated Nitrate Vulnerable Zones (NVZ) aim to protect ground and surface water from contamination with nitrates and manure.
 Around 68% of English farmland, 14% of Scottish farmland and all of Welsh farmland is within a NVZ.
 The NVZ rules control at what time of year farmers may apply nitrogen or manure to the land and oblige them to keep strict records of nitrogen-containing substances used.
 They also regulate slurry and manure storage.

 The Welsh Government introduced an all Wales NVZ in 2021.
 Previously, 2.4% of Wales' land was designated as a NVZ.
 Environmental and fishing groups welcomed the new rules.
 It will be rolled out, pending a review by the Senedd, over the next three years.
 The review came after major political backlash from opposition parties and farmers.

-Phosphates and potash
+Phosphates

-Phosphates are substances that contain phosphorus, which stimulates root development in young plants and is therefore particularly valuable for root crops.
-It also increases yields and speeds up plant growth generally.
-Phosphates are not easily lost from soil, but they mostly occur in very stable forms that are not liberated quickly enough by natural processes, so fertilisation is necessary.
+Phosphates are substances that contain phosphorus, which stimulates root development in young plants.
+It also increases yields and speeds up plant growth.
+Phosphates are not easily lost from soil, but mostly occur in stable forms that are not liberated quickly enough by natural processes, so fertilisation is necessary.
 Traditionally, phosphate-bearing materials added to soil include bonemeal, powdered slag, and seaweed.

+Potash

-Potashes are substances that contain potassium which promotes disease resistance and helps to build starches and sugars.
-Plants tend to absorb potash during early stages of growth, and potash tends to reduce the problems caused by applying nitrogen.
-It also increases the weight of an individual cereal grain.
+Potash is a substance that contains potassium.
+This promotes disease resistance and helps to build starches and sugars.
+Plants tend to absorb potash during early stages of growth, and potash may reduce problems caused by applying nitrogen.
+Potash also increases the weight of an individual cereal grain.
 Traditional potash sources included applying ash to the land and ploughing in crop residues after the harvest.
 Artificial potash fertilisers were not used until deposits of potash salts were discovered in Germany in 1861.